Introduction to Medicinal Mushrooms Extract

 Numerous molecules synthesized by macrofungi are known to be bioactive, and these bioactive compounds found in fruit bodies and cultured mycelium are polysaccharides, proteins, fats, minerals, glycosides, alkaloids, volatile oils, terpenoids, tocopherols, phenolics, flavonoids, carotenoids, folates, lectins, enzymes, ascorbic, and organic acids, in general.
 Polysaccharides, especially β-glucans, have been the most researched and versatile metabolites with a wide spectrum of biological activity.

-General Function of Medicinal Mushrooms
+General Function of Medicinal Mushroom Extract

 More than 130 medicinal functions are produced by mushrooms, with key medicinal uses including: antioxidant, anticancer, antidiabetic, antiallergic, immunomodulating, cardiovascular protector, anticholesterolemic, antiviral, antibacterial, antiparasitic, antifungal, detoxification, hepatoprotective effects and protecting against tumor development and inflammatory processes.